 Supplemental death benefits coverage offers your survivors additional protection against the unexpected loss of income if you die.
-These supplemental benefits are in addition to those provided under the Death and Disability Plan or group term life coverage.
+If you apply and are approved, this protection is in addition to death benefits provided under the Death and Disability or Term Life Plans.

 You may elect this coverage for yourself or eligible family members and are not required to elect coverage for yourself in order to elect coverage for your spouse and/or eligible children.

-When you apply for supplemental death coverage for yourself and/or your spouse, you and/or your spouse may be prompted to complete online health statements.
+When you apply for supplemental death coverage for yourself and/or your spouse, you and/or your spouse may be prompted to complete online health statements, called evidence of insurability.

 Your employer may pay some, none, or all of the cost of supplemental death benefits coverage.
 The Board of Pensions will bill your employer for coverage; your employer will then deduct the appropriate charges, if any, from your paycheck.

 The cost of the coverage is determined by nicotine use (including but not limited to nicotine, nicotine replacement products, cigarettes, e-cigarettes, vape pens, cigars, and chewing tobacco), coverage level, and age.
 In the first year of participation, the cost is based on your age on the date coverage begins.
 After that, the cost is based on your age as of January 1 each year.

 |All eligible dependent children in the family annual cost*|

 |$10,000 coverage||$20,000 coverage|